ellatronic/ScoutAR/README.md

 ## Features
 * The user can view nearby restaurants on a map view.
-* Click the camera button to be taken to the augmented reality view where the user can use their camera to display annotations with restaurant information.
+* Tap the camera button to be taken to the augmented reality view where the user can use their camera to display annotations with restaurant information.
+Move the phone around until facing the direction of a venue for the annotation to appear on the screen.
-* Ability click an annotation to segue to a page with restaurant details.
+* Tap an annotation to segue to a page with restaurant details.
 * See further details on Foursquare's website via a web view.

 ### Issues